 If you find a non-compliant listing, email home sharing with the link and the address, noting the absence of a permit number on the listing.
-This should trigger a warning letter or fine.
+You should also mention that it is a nuisance location.
+The email address is planning.home-sharing@lacity.org.
+This action should trigger a warning letter or fine.
 The City can issue fines for up to twice the nightly rent per listing day but normally a warning letter will be issued first, followed by a fine.

-If the listing has a permit number, you may wish to inquire with home sharing whether the permit is currently valid.
+If the listing has a permit number, you may wish to inquire with home sharing whether the permit is currently valid and what address it is associated with.
 Sometimes listings use invalid numbers.
 These listings are also non-compliant.

 You may also wish to start by determining whether the home has a valid permit.
-To do so, you may submit a California Public Records Act Request to beatrice.pacheco@lacity.org.
-A google search for a permit number will turn up listings.
+A website where you can look this up is coming soon but for now you will need to submit a California Public Records Act Request to beatrice.pacheco@lacity.org.
+A google search for a permit number may turn up listings.

 If you determine that you are dealing with a registered short term rental, you should report all issues to the Department of City Planning home-sharing 24/7 complaint line at (213) 267-7788.
-Providing the Department of City Planning with photos/video of the party can help document the violations and potentially affect the property's homesharing registration.
+Providing the Department of City Planning with photos/video of any parties that have happened can help document the violations and potentially affect the property's homesharing registration.